- Beneficios para empleados

 - Executive Order 13706, Establishing Paid Sick Leave for Federal Contractors: If an employer accepts work as a federal contractor, that employer must provide paid sick leave to all employees, even those considered part-time.

-When state and local laws enact higher minimum requirements than federal labor statutes, the higher state and local standards take precedence.
+When state and local laws enact more beneficial requirements than federal laws, the more beneficial state and local laws must also be applied.
 So, it is essential to always check your state and local jurisdictions for additional requirements that may apply to part-time employees.

 Do Small Businesses Have To Provide Statutory Benefits?

-According to employee benefit law, small business owners have legal obligations to provide specific benefits for full-time employees, such as workers’ compensation and unemployment insurance.
-Depending on state and local laws, you may also be required to offer paid sick leave.
+According to employee benefit law, small business owners have legal obligations to provide specific benefits for full-time employees, such as workers' compensation and unemployment insurance.
+Depending on state and local laws, you may also be required to offer paid sick leave or other types of leave.

 You may also be wondering: do small businesses have to provide workers with benefits like health insurance?
 The healthcare law requires certain organizations and parties to report providing health coverage to their employees, including: